marekszczepansky/Angular-Developer/README.md

 ### Heroes list
 - As a User I want to see hero's age and experience on heroes list

+- As a User I want to see total number of heroes below list
+  - just below list paragraph should appear
+  - content: "Total number of heroes is: x."

 ### changes in progress
 - As a User I want unsaved data to be protected
   - all route changing operations (like nav bar or back button) should check for unsaved data